 Rationale: Urban Centres are the city's primary hubs of activity with the highest intensity and mix of land uses, including housing, employment, services and community amenities.
 The Primary Urban Centre is the cultural "heart of the city" and a focal point for community gatherings and celebrations.
 All Urban Centres, however, are envisioned to continue to develop as transit-oriented and pedestrian-friendly built environments.
 See also City Plan, Part D4 'Future Land Use Designations'.
-In addition to the General Design Guidelines, the following guidelines apply to developments within the Primary and Secondary Urban Centre land use designation.
+In addition to the General Design Guidelines in Section 2.0, the following guidelines apply to developments within the Primary and Secondary Urban Centre land use designation.

-- 3.1.1.1 To support placemaking, buildings should incorporate landmark or emblematic design features, such as prominent vertical elements, use of colour, significant corner treatments, plazas and extensions of the public realm. - 3.1.1.2 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings to ensure an appropriate transition in form and scale, and to preserve access to sunlight. - 3.1.1.3 New development should consider and minimize the impact on existing public view corridors (e.g. views of the waterfront, Mount Benson, and landmark buildings in the downtown). - 3.1.1.4 For buildings that are taller than six storeys, the following should be considered: - i.
-Target a 25-30 metre separation between building towers (on the same site and between sites). - ii.
-A building base or podium should be clearly defined, with a maximum floor plate area of approximately 650 square metres (see Figure 9). - iii.
-The design of rooflines should be carefully considered to ensure they are attractive from numerous vantage points. - 3.1.1.5 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms.
+- 3.1.1.1 To support placemaking, buildings should incorporate landmark or emblematic design features, such as prominent vertical elements, use of colour, significant corner treatments, plazas and extensions of the public realm. - 3.1.1.2 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings to ensure an appropriate transition in form and scale, and to preserve access to sunlight. - 3.1.1.3 New development should consider the impact on existing public view corridors (e.g. views of the waterfront) Mount Benson, and landmark buildings in the downtown). - 3.1.1.4 For buildings that are taller than six storeys the following should be considered:

+i.
+Target a 25-30 metre separation between building towers (on the same site and between sites).

+ii.
+A building base or podium should be clearly defined, with a maximum floor plate area of approximately 650 square metres (see Figure 9).

+iii.
+The design of rooflines should be carefully considered to ensure they are attractive from numerous vantage points.

-Figure 9: Floor Plate Area | For buildings that are taller than six storeys, aim for a 25-30 metre separation between building towers, and target a maximum floor plate area of 650 square metres.
+3.1.1.5 Rooflines and vertical massing should be designed to maximize views (for on-site residents), respect views from adjacent buildings, and contribute to a diversity of building forms.
+Figure 9: Floor Plate Area | For buildings that are six storeys or taller aim for a 25-30 metre separation between building towers, and target a maximum floor plate area of 650 square metres.